-In men, fertility means being able to make a woman pregnant.
+Your fertility means being able to start a pregnancy.
 For this to happen, a woman's egg needs to be fertilised by a man's sperm.

-The parts of your body that allow you to do this are called your reproductive system.
-In men this includes the testicles, the penis and the prostate gland.
+The parts of your body that help you do this are called the reproductive system.
+This includes the testicles, penis and prostate gland.

 The pituitary gland at the base of your brain is also important for fertility.
-It releases hormones (chemical messengers) that control how your reproductive system works.
+It releases hormones (chemical messengers in the body) that control how your reproductive system works.

 - having healthy sperm

-The testicles begin to make and store sperm from puberty onwards.
-This process is controlled by hormones produced by the pituitary gland and by the testicles.
-The testicles make the main male hormone testosterone.
+The testicles start to make and store sperm from puberty onwards.
+This process is controlled by hormones that are produced by the pituitary gland and testicles.
+The testicles make the hormone testosterone.
 This hormone is also important for sex drive and getting an erection.

 - cause problems with erections or ejaculation

 Cancer and cancer treatment can also change how you feel about sex.
 It is common to have problems with sex drive and getting an erection (erectile dysfunction) during or after cancer treatment.